bnrubin/ubuntu-bots/Encyclopedia/README.txt

 commoncgi.py file from the bzr tree.
 Make sure you set the variables datadir and database in factoids.cgi to the correct values.
 Also set default_db to the one you want to show by default.

-To get package lookup working, you need to set the variable supybot.plugins.encyclopedia.aptdir to the name of a new, empty directory.
-In this directory, you create sources.list files for every distrorelease you want to search.
-The name of the file is important, since the filename (without the .list suffix) is the name that is used to refer to the distrorelease.

-Whenever you create a new .list file, it is important to run the update_apt and update_apt_file scripts that comes with this plugin.
-Before you run these, you have to edit them to point to your apt dir.
-It's also useful to run them periodically from cron (say, once per week for update_apt and once per moth for update_apt_file).
-You also need to reload the plugin to make it pick up the new releases.

-It is very useful to set the supybot.plugins.encyclopedia.searchorder value to a space separated list of release names.
-That way you can limit the (expensive) searching for packages to a small set of releases.